KarthigaSethu/YTExploreR/Nayeli_Project_tracker.md

 **Date: February 7th, 2024**

 - We meet in the classroom, we discuss the slides structure and pick the plots and information for the presentation.
-- I created the slides on Canva for the presentation.
+- Creation of the slides on Canva for the presentation.
 - I prepare my pich for presentation.

 **Date: February 8th, 2024**